By Steven Meier

-Injection therapy is sometimes used within the specialty of orthopedic surgery in order to help augment the treatment of joint pain and inflammation resulting from injury.
-It may also help increase a patient’s own healing response after injury or surgery.
+Injection therapy is sometimes used within the specialty of orthopedic surgery in order to help augment the treatment of joint pain and inflammation resulting from an injury.
+It may also help increase a patient’s joint preservation or healing response after injury or surgery.

 There are a few different types of injection therapy used which have achieved consistently positive results over the years.
-These include platelet-rich plasma therapy and hyaluronan injections.
-Some of the conditions which may be treated by injection therapy include: patellar tendinitis, Achilles tendinitis, ACL injuries, biceps tendinitis, golfer’s elbow, ligament injuries, osteoarthritis, rotator cuff tears, sports injuries, and tennis elbow.
+These include platelet-rich plasma therapy and hyaluronic acid injections.
+Some of the conditions which may be treated by injection therapy include patellar tendinitis, Achilles tendinitis, ACL injuries, biceps tendinitis, golfer’s elbow, ligament injuries, osteoarthritis, rotator cuff tears, sports injuries, and tennis elbow.

 To find out which treatment may be able to help you, contact the experts at Meier Orthopedic Sports and Regenerative Medicine.
-You can schedule a consultation by calling us at 310.736.2793.
+You can schedule a consultation by calling us at (310) 777-7845 for orthopedic services and sports medicine.

 One of the most common forms of injection therapy is platelet-rich plasma (PRP).
 Platelet-rich plasma is a type of therapy that has more recently become known because of its use by some famous professional athletes, including Kobe Bryant and Tiger Woods, to them heal and return to competition faster.